+If you are willing to change in Labelling Information or prices on the product labelling then you have to follow a process and rules.
 In India, the product Labelling Information is governed under the Legal Metrology Act, 2009, Legal Metrology Packed Commodity Rules (LMPCR), 2011.
-The LMPCR is consumer law which works for the protection of consumers.
+The LMPCR is a consumer law that works for the protection of consumers.
 Any industry dealing with Pre-Packaged Commodities must adhere to the requirements of Labeling Laws prevailing in India.
 For detailed coverage on Package Labeling Laws please check “Product Labelling Consultations”.

-It is the common possibility that any business entity may have printed the packages on subsequently the pre-printed information may have changed.
+It is a common possibility that any business entity may have printed the packages subsequently the pre-printed information may have changed.
 There can be many reasons for the same:

 - Change in prices of the raw material